Terms of Service

 5. Submitter Obligations, Representations and Warranties to Dryad

-- By Submitting Content to the Repository, Submitter grants Dryad irrevocable permission to make the Dataset available to the public under a CC0 Waiver.
+- By Submitting Content to the Platform, Submitter grants Dryad irrevocable permission to make the Dataset available to the public under a CC0 Waiver.

-- Unless otherwise indicated during the Submission process to the Repository (see Section 2.2), the Submitter agrees that Content may be Published once it has been approved by Dryad curation personnel.
+- Unless otherwise indicated during the Submission process to the Platform (see Section 2.2), the Submitter agrees that Content may be Published once it has been approved by Dryad curation personnel.